Sedat2121/React_Again/HTML/README.md

 Tip: It is a good practice to always include a title attribute for the <iframe>.
 This is used by screen readers to read out what the content of the <iframe> is.

+2. What is the purpose of the alt attribute on images?
+The alt attribute provides alternative information for an image if a user cannot view it.
+The alt attribute should be used to describe any images except those which only serve a decorative purposes, in which case it should be left empty.